CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/120-knowledge-graph.md

     - **Accepted Entity Type** – enter the entity type to define which golden records will be enriched using the Knowledge Graph enricher.

-    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of organizations that you want to enrich.
+    - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of organizations that will be used for searching the Knowledge Graph database.

-    - **Website Vocab Key** – enter the vocabulary key that contains the websites of organizations that you want to enrich.
+    - **Website Vocab Key** – enter the vocabulary key that contains the websites of organizations that will be used for searching the Knowledge Graph database.

         ![knowledge-graph-enricher-2.png](../../assets/images/preparation/enricher/knowledge-graph-enricher-2.png)